acmesh-official/acme.sh/README.md

 For now, we support clourflare integeration.

-First you need to login to your clourflare account to get you apikey.
+First you need to login to your clourflare account to get your api key.

-Then open `~/.le/dnsapi/dns-cf.sh`, and fill your api key and email there: and uncomment the lines:
 ```
-CF_Key="sdfsdfsdfljlbjkljlkjsdfoiwje"
+export CF_Key="sdfsdfsdfljlbjkljlkjsdfoiwje"

-CF_Email="xxxx@sss.com"
+export CF_Email="xxxx@sss.com"

 ```